NaveenKaliannan/guide-to-good-software/DevOps/AWS.md

 ## 🧪 Free Tier Pitfalls
 - Free tier expires after 12 months.
 - Some services (e.g., CloudWatch, NAT Gateway) are **not** included.

+# How AWS Pay‑As‑You‑Go Saves Money vs Physical Hardware

+AWS uses a **Pay‑As‑You‑Go (PAYG)** pricing model, meaning you only pay for the resources you actually use.
+This is fundamentally different from traditional on‑premises hardware, where you must buy, maintain, and over‑provision infrastructure upfront.

+## 💸 1.
+No Upfront Hardware Costs
+With physical servers, you must purchase:
+- Servers
+- Storage arrays
+- Networking equipment
+- Racks, cooling, and power

+AWS removes all capital expenditure (CapEx).
+You start instantly with zero upfront cost.

+## 📉 2.
+No Over‑Provisioning
+On‑prem hardware requires buying enough capacity for **peak load**, even if it’s rarely used.

+AWS lets you scale up and down:
+- Pay only for CPU, memory, storage, and bandwidth you consume
+- Automatically scale during peak times
+- Scale down to zero when idle (e.g., Lambda, ECS Fargate)

+This eliminates wasted capacity.

+## 🛠️ 3.
+No Maintenance or Upgrade Costs
+Physical hardware requires:
+- Patching
+- Replacing failed disks
+- Hardware refresh cycles
+- Warranty extensions
+- Data center staff

+AWS handles all infrastructure maintenance, reducing operational costs.

+## ⚡ 4.
+Energy, Cooling, and Space Savings
+On‑premises servers require:
+- Electricity
+- Cooling systems
+- Physical space

+AWS absorbs these costs in its data centers, lowering your total cost of ownership.

+## 🧑‍💼 5.
+Reduced IT Staffing Costs
+Managing physical hardware requires specialized staff.

+AWS reduces the need for:
+- Hardware technicians
+- Network engineers
+- Data center operators

+Teams can focus on innovation instead of maintenance.

+## 🔄 6.
+Pay Only for What You Use
+Examples:
+- EC2 billed per second
+- Lambda billed per millisecond
+- S3 billed per GB stored
+- CloudWatch billed per metric/log volume

+No idle resources = no wasted money.

+## 🧪 7.
+Faster Experimentation Without Risk
+With physical hardware:
+- Testing requires buying equipment
+- Failed experiments waste money

+With AWS:
+- Spin up resources in minutes
+- Shut them down when done
+- Pay only for the test duration

+This encourages innovation at low cost.

+## 📌 Summary
+- **No upfront investment**
+- **No over‑provisioning**
+- **No maintenance or upgrade costs**
+- **Lower staffing and energy expenses**
+- **Pay only for actual usage**

+AWS turns infrastructure from a **capital expense (CapEx)** into a **flexible operating expense (OpEx)**, saving money and reducing risk.

 ## AWS Access Types